estevanbc/neighborhood-map/README.md

 1. Runs the app in the development mode: `npm start` or `yarn start`
 2. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 If you need to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your build directory.
-Ex using python 3.7: `python3 -m http.server -d ./build`
+Example using python 3.7: `python3 -m http.server -d ./build`

 ## Build the application